 Quick Update: EE1 gave up the ghost at being abused.
 Over nearly 50,000 entries, and the ability to comment is failing.
 On my (friggin') birthday, October 16, 2016, I've set up this Squarespace blog to take over the heavy lifting until I can figure out what I do next.

 Why do folks read this weblog?

 I spearheaded, with the help of others, the "Behind The Curtain" project in September 2000, an attempt to get all the early webloggers to photograph themselves, their lives, so we could take a peek at who was writing all these compelling posts.
 Webloggers had no 'face' at that time; digital photography was just starting to become affordable.
 This BTC project predated all the current photo-sharing sites; all participants built their own image galleries and posted them, with creative and fascinating results.
-I've been told the popularity of this project influenced many subsequent group photo sites, but I've never had that corroborated by an authoritative source.
+I've been told the popularity of this project influenced many subsequent group photo sites such as Flickr and others, but I've never had that corroborated by an authoritative source.
 I still get asked 'when will you do it again?'
 One of these years, I might ... if there is enough outside interest.
 It would be great to do an 'update' with those who originally participated.

 This weblog is also, if not the first blog in New Mexico, then one of the first in New Mexico.
 At the time, I only heard my voice in the NM wilderness.
 Certainly the longest-running weblog in NM, using recognized weblog software.
 Whether 18+ years of weblogging is generally admirable or patently insane is a more interesting question.
 I'll leave that judgment to you, the reader.

 When I read a weblog, I like to know about the author.
 Character can be made manifest if the writer is skillful, but more commonly background information gets parceled out very slowly over a long period of time.
 We live in a short-attention-span society, so I will give you the quick rundown on myself, so you can judge of my opinions better.